 Indonesia’s rainforest has been threatened primarily by palm oil extraction.
 The Congo’s has suffered from cobalt mining, a lack of enforceable protection measures, and poverty that drives deforestation.

 The Amazon’s big threat became apparent last year when large swaths of it were consumed by raging wildfires.
-That incident was worsened by the deforestation that takes place as forest land gets cleared to make room for the cattle industry.
+That incident was worsened by deforestation to make room for the cattle industry.

 We must stop extinction.